The following sections describe how to tune WebLogic Server EJBs to match your application needs:

 Cache Miss Ratio = (Cache Total Miss Count / Cache Total Access Count) * 100

 A high cache miss ratio could be indicative of an improperly sized cache.
 If your application uses a certain subset of beans (read primary keys) more frequently than others, it would be ideal to size your cache large enough so that the commonly used beans can remain in the cache as less commonly used beans are cycled in and out upon demand.
 If this is the nature of your application, you may be able to decrease your cache miss ratio significantly by increasing the maximum size of your cache.

 If your application doesn't necessarily use a subset of beans more frequently than others, increasing your maximum cache size may not affect your cache miss ratio.
 We recommend testing your application with different maximum cache sizes to determine which give the lowest cache miss ratio.
 It is also important to keep in mind that your server has a finite amount of memory and therefore there is always a trade-off to increasing your cache size.

-When using the Exclusive concurrency strategy, the lock waiter ratio is the ratio of the number of times a thread had to wait to obtain a lock on a bean to the total amount of lock requests issued:
+Exclusive concurrency strategy, the lock waiter ratio is the ratio of the number of times a thread had to wait to obtain a lock on a bean to the total amount of lock requests issued:

 Lock Waiter Ratio = (Current Waiter Count / Current Lock Entry Count) * 100